Adult Undergraduate Application Information

 - You want to take courses for Self-Improvement: Personal or Graduate School Prerequisites or Audit (credit/no credit)

 When to Apply plus or minusThe Office of Admissions operates on a rolling admissions plan which processes applications on a continual basis as received.
-Candidates are informed of the admissions decision within three weeks after the completion of their files and receipt of supporting credentials.
+Candidates are informed of the admissions decision within two weeks after the completion of their files and receipt of supporting credentials.

 Scholarships & Financial Aid plus or minusAdult students must complete the FAFSA to be reviewed by our Financial Aid Office for state grants, university grants, loans, work study, endowment scholarships and need based aide.
 The University of Scranton school code (003384) should be marked on the college page.